maathilde-k/dedekind/README.md

 Dedekind cuts also form a commutative ring with multiplication, extending the comm group structure.

 Before definining multiplication, we have to define what is meant by positive and negative.
-In Our definition, we chose to make `dReal.zero` neither positive nor negative.
-A positive Dedekind cut is one that contains a strictly positive rational number.
-A negative Dedekind cut is one that only contains negative rational numbers, but not all of them. `ispos` and `isneg` are propositions embodying the sign of a Dedekind cut.
+In our definition, we chose to make `dReal.zero` neither positive nor negative.
+- A positive Dedekind cut is one that contains a strictly positive rational number.
+- A negative Dedekind cut is one that only contains negative rational numbers, but not all of them.
+`ispos` and `isneg` are propositions embodying the sign of a Dedekind cut.
 From there, `SignLemmas.lean` contains many useful lemmas on the sign of Dedekind Cuts: mutual exclusion, how they behave under addition and negation, ...

 In the file `RingOperationDefs.lean`, we definine the multiplicative identity (`dReal.one = RatToReal 1`) and multiplication.
 Multiplication is surprisingly difficult to define.
 First we define multiplication for positive cuts, `posmul`.
 Then we define multiplication by cases on the sign of the Dedekind cut.
 Let `a` and `b` be Dedekind cuts. `a.mul b` is equal to:
     - `a.posmul b` if `a` and `b` are positive